 Similar to the aforementioned trope of fan service, dirty jokes are also prominent across many anime genres—even in anime series that are supposedly targeting younger audiences.

 Jokes are great for lifting the tone of a scene, turning a serious moment into a fun one.
 But when it's done well, a joke can serve two purposes: younger viewers may laugh at the innocent veneer while older viewers laugh at the dirty joke under the surface.

 Oftentimes, dirty jokes are made by pervy old characters like Master Roshi in Dragon Ball and Jiraiya in Naruto.
 Notable examples include all the nosebleed scenes whenever Naruto uses Sexy Jutsu.

 6. Overt References to Other Series

 Anime has evolved into a huge culture of its own, so it's common to see influences and inspirations from older anime series showing up in later anime series.
 But direct references?
 Those are pretty rare.

 Some anime series may have "Easter eggs" that overtly reference another anime series.
 Sometimes you have homages or parodies that copy or twist iconic scenes from iconic animes.

 One of the more famous anime series to feature tons of references from well-known anime series is Gintama, which has had interesting moments like when Gintoki dresses like Luffy from One Piece or poses like a character from Jojo's Bizarre Adventure.

-There’s also a scene in Jujutsu Kaisen in which Yuji throws a tantrum because he can’t use abilities referenced in other series.
-Staz (Blood Lad) and Veldora (That Time I Got Reincarnated as a Slime) also featured the famous Kamehameha Wave from Dragon Ball Z.
+There's also a scene in Jujutsu Kaisen where Yuji throws a tantrum because he can't use abilities referenced in other series.
+Staz (Blood Lad) and Veldora (That Time I Got Reincarnated as a Slime) also feature the famous Kamehameha Wave from Dragon Ball Z.